R2Northstar/NorthstarWiki/Basic-Setup.md

 3. Launch NorthstarLauncher.exe to start Northstar

 **Additional Stuff**
 Since Northstar doesn't launch directly through Origin, any startup arguments provided in origin won't transfer over, you'll need to add them to the file ns_startup_args.txt, which should be in the same folder as you extracted the Northstar files to.

+If you get the error